-Online banking, budgeting software, and personal finance apps have made money management easier than ever, allowing users to categorize and track monthly expenses in a streamlined way that wasn’t possible with excel or the paper balance sheet.
+Online banking, budgeting software, and personal finance apps have made money management easier than ever.
+People can now categorize and track monthly expenses in a streamlined update to spreadsheets and the paper balance sheet.
 Still, good budgets are famously hard to create and even harder to stick to.

 Other than a few expenses that happen on a regular basis like your car payment, housing expenses, or student loans, it can be hard to predict how much you’re likely to spend on variable expenses in a given month.
 August or September mean back-to-school gear for the kids.
 December is gift-buying time.
-There’s birthdays, holidays.
+There are birthdays, holidays.
 It’s often difficult to determine how much money you will use for discretionary spending.

 While budgeting tools are definitely useful, what’s ultimately most important is that you have a sense of your overall saving and spending habits.
 How does your monthly income balance out against your monthly expenses?

 If your spending — or take-home earnings — come from more than one source, it can be hard to keep track of your net savings.

-It’s always been a part of our ethos at Personal Capital that a simple budgeting tool isn’t enough — the key to mastering your finances is transparency and having a holistic view of everything related to your money — your spending and saving habits, your income sources, everything.
-In this article, we’ll show you how to create a realistic budget that you can stick to with the free tools available through the Personal Capital dashboard.
+The key to mastering your finances is having a holistic view of everything related to your money — your spending and saving habits, your income sources, your investments.
+Everything.
+In this article, we’ll show you how to create a realistic budget that you can stick to with the Personal Capital dashboard.

 Having a holistic view of your finances in one centralized location is a great first step to mastering your household budget.